Joint Visible Light and Backscatter Communications for Proximity-Based Indoor Asset Tracking Enabled by Energy-Neutral Devices: Proximity-Based Asset Tracking

 \subsubsection{Computational Complexity Analysis}

 Let $N_\textrm{p}$ be the number of particles, $L$ the number of LED APs or VLC cells, and $d=4$ the dimension of the state vector $\bm{x}$.
 The prediction step costs $O(N_\textrm{p})$.
 The LED-ID coverage evaluation tests each particle against $L$ VLC cells and therefore costs $O(N_\textrm{p} L)$ in the worst case, which dominates when $L\!\ge\!2$.
 Furthermore, the RSS likelihood calculation, weight normalization, resampling, and posterior averaging require $O(N_\textrm{p})$ for each step.
-Summing these contributions gives the per-step time complexity \mbox{$\mathcal{C} = O(N_\textrm{p} L)$}.
-Moreover, the working memory scales linearly with the number of particles, thereby yielding a complexity of $O(N_\textrm{p} d)$.
-We therefore consider time complexity as the primary metric of the algorithm, since $L>d$ applies to the most use case scenarios.
+Summing these contributions gives the worst-case per-step time complexity \mbox{$\mathcal{C} = O(N_\textrm{p} L)$}.
+Moreover, the working memory scales linearly with the number of particles, thereby yielding a memory complexity of $O(N_\textrm{p} d)$.
+This expression is a worst-case bound.
+In practice, a particle does not need to be checked against all LED APs in a large deployment scenario, because only a small subset of nearby VLC cells can cover a given position.
+Therefore, the reader can reduce the average complexity by using a precomputed spatial index, occupancy grid, or adjacency list that returns only a local candidate set of LEDs for each particle.
+If the average candidate count is denoted by $\bar{L}$, with $\bar{L}\ll L$, the effective per-step cost becomes closer to $O(N_\textrm{p}\bar{L})$.
+This observation also highlights the importance of the particle count $N_\textrm{p}$ as a design parameter.
+A larger $N_\textrm{p}$ may improve the approximation accuracy of the posterior distribution, yet increases the computational cost at the reader.
+To quantify this trade-off, Section~\ref{subsec:experiments} includes a sensitivity study over various $N_\textrm{p}$.